2023 Los Angeles spree shootings

 The 2023 Los Angeles spree shootings are a series of fatal shootings that occurred in Los Angeles County, California in November 2023.
-So far, four shooting deaths have been linked together by ballistic tests.
+Four shooting deaths were linked to this series by ballistic tests.
 The suspect, Jerrid Joseph Powell, was arrested on December 2.

 Shootings

-Jose Bolanos, a 37-year-old homeless man was found dead around 3 a.m. on Nov.
-26 in an alley in South Los Angeles.

-The following day, Mark Diggs, a 62-year-old homeless man was shot while pushing a shopping cart around 5 a.m. near downtown.

-On the 28th, 42-year-old Nicholas Simbolon was followed driving to his home in San Dimas then was killed in a follow-home robbery and murder just before 7 p.m.

-On the 29th, Shawn Alvarez, a 52-year-old homeless man, was shot in the Lincoln Heights around 2:30 a.m.
+Jose Bolanos, a 37-year-old homeless man was found dead around 3 a.m. on November 26 in an alley in South Los Angeles.
+The following day, Mark Diggs, a 62-year-old homeless man, was shot while pushing a shopping cart around 5 a.m. near downtown.
+On November 28, 42-year-old Nicholas Simbolon was followed while driving to his home in San Dimas, and was then killed in a robbery and murder just before 7 p.m.
+The next day, Shawn Alvarez, a 52-year-old homeless man, was shot in the Lincoln Heights around 2:30 a.m.

+The weapon recovered from Powell’s grey 2024 BMW M440i after the arrest was a handgun.